huggingface/blog/skops.md

 ```

 You can see the example repository pushed with above code [here](https://huggingface.co/scikit-learn/skops-blog-example).
-We have prepared two examples to show how to save your models and use model card utilities, you can find them at resources section below.
+We have prepared two examples to show how to save your models and use model card utilities.
+You can find them in the resources section below.

 ## Resources